Can L-arginine Cure Erectile Dysfunction And Improve Libido?

 L-arginine helps you ‘get it up’ because it increases your production of nitric oxide.

-You simply nitric oxide in order to get erections.
+You simply need nitric oxide in order to get erections.

 Because this is what opens the blood vessels in your penis, so that blood can flow into your penis and produce an erection.